natcap/invest.users-guide/source/urban_flood_mitigation.rst

     * **flood_vol**: The flood volume (``Q_m3``, equation :eq:`flood_volume`) per watershed.

-    * **aff_bld**: potential damage to built infrastructure in $, per watershed.
+    * **aff_bld**: potential damage to built infrastructure in currency units, per watershed.
 Only calculated when the Built Infrastructure Vector input is provided.

     * **serv_blt**: :math:`Service.built` values for this watershed (see equation :eq:`service.built`).
 An indicator of the runoff retention service for the watershed.
 Only calculated when the Built Infrastructure Vector input is provided.